ANG13T/satnow-scraper/README.md

 # SATNOW SCRAPER 🛸

-OSINT web scraper for SatNow to extract detailed satellite component and subsystem specs for in-depth reconnaissance.
+OSINT web scraper for SatNow to extract details of satellite components and subsystem specs for in-depth reconnaissance.

 All data is scraped from [SatNow](https://www.satnow.com/)